Organnery/aeolus-organnery/docs/INTERNALS.md

 ## MIDI control of stop buttons

 The protocol uses one controller number.
-The default is #98, but you can change this in global.h.
-The message is accepted only on channels enabled for control in the MIDI matrix.
+The default is #98, but you can change this in `global.h`.
+The message is accepted only on channels enabled for control in the MIDI settings matrix.

 The value is interpreted as follows:
 ```